shini4i/argo-watcher/test/e2e/README.md

 single-node [kind](https://kind.sigs.k8s.io/) cluster and deploys argo-watcher built with the Go **race detector**.
 It exercises the code paths the fast test suites cannot: the real ArgoCD polling loop, sustained-concurrency data races, and the real git push path — once per release, not on every PR.
+The `smoke`, `failure-diagnostics`, and `race` phases drive the **real `cmd/client` binary** (not a hand-rolled HTTP call), so the tool users actually run is covered
+end-to-end: success (exit 0), a surfaced failure reason (exit 1), and the superseded/cancelled path (exit 1).
+The `load` soak stays a purpose-built concurrent driver (`load/`) — it asserts server behaviour under contention, not client behaviour.

 Unlike the unit and integration suites, ArgoCD here is **not mocked**.